So the thing is I’m going to take you through – the next few slides are on “Steps in Preparing an AMP.”

 So what happens is that you write the first one and then you go – oh there’s so much stuff that we don’t understand and so many assumptions.

 So you get this iterative spiral of understanding as you learn more and understand more.
-The thing is that there’s always trade-offs between demand and service levels and risk.
+The thing is that there are always trade-offs between demand and service levels and risk.

 So there’s quite a lot of uncertainty in that as well so that you have to model.
 It is a process.
 It’s not a one hit.

-Which is what you first inclination might be when you first look at AMP’s.
+This is what your first inclination might be when you first look at Asset Management Plans.